Contact Our Raptor Emergency Team 24/7 at:

 There is no way to prepare for helping a wild animal in distress.
 Consult the Rocky Mountain Raptor Program before attempting to handle an injured raptor.
-Raptors can cause severe injuries, even when they are hurt and sick.
+Raptors can cause severe injuries to would-be rescuers, even when they are hurt and sick.

-If you have found a potentially injured or orphaned raptor or have a question about a possible rescue situation, please contact RMRP so we may help you determine what to do next.
+If you have a possible rescue situation, please contact RMRP so we may help you determine what to do next.

 - 24/7: Call the Raptor Emergency phone number at (970) 222-0322.

 - A photo can help us determine the species, age, and injury of the raptor.